The latest information for farmers, landowners and rural businesses during the coronavirus (COVID-19) outbreak. Read this page for regular updates.

 Countryside Stewardship (CS) revenue claims

-The deadline for submitting CS annual revenue claims is extended to midnight on 15 June 2020.
+The deadline for submitting CS annual revenue claims, with penalties, is extended to midnight on 10 July 2020.

 You should apply online using the Rural Payments service as this is the quickest and safest method to use.

 If you cannot get online to use the Rural Payments service, you can download a Countryside Stewardship revenue claim form.
 Then, either email your form and supporting documents to us at email@example.com or post your form and any supporting documents to us.